chandan1794/show_me_the_ds/UnionIntersection/UnionIntersection.md

     - Space:  O(n)

 ### Complexity of the implemented Data Structure
-   - union:         O(mn)
+   - union:         O(m * n)
+        - m and n sizes of the two Linked Lists
-   - intersection:  O(mn)
+   - intersection:  O(m * n)
+        - m and n sizes of the two Linked Lists

 ### Reasoning
-I chose LinkedList for two reasons
+I chose LinkedList for two reasons:
-1. It was mentioned in the project to use it.
+1. It was mentioned in the project to use it
 2. I could have used HashTable or Set internally, but then
     - It would not be Space Optimized
     - Using Set data structure would have defeated the purpose of implementing these two algorithms